 What do I do if the driver who hit me was uninsured?

 You might be able to file an uninsured motorist claim with your own insurance.
 This might not cover everything, however, so if it’s viable, you could also file a personal injury lawsuit against the other driver directly.

 Consult with a Scottsdale Auto Wreck Attorney

 We know automobile accident law, and we can help you get the compensation you need and deserve.
-To schedule a free, no-obligation case evaluation with a Scottsdale car accident lawyer, give our office a call at 602-456-4166 or complete the contact form on this page.
+To schedule a free, no-obligation case evaluation with Our lawyer, a Scottsdale car accident lawyer, give our office a call at 602-456-4166 or complete the contact form on this page.